thingsboard/thingsboard.github.io/docs/reference/performance.md

 TODO: ONE MORE DIAGRAM

-Thingsboard server process MQTT publish messages and store them to Cassandra asynchronously.
+Thingsboard server processes MQTT publish messages and stores them to Cassandra asynchronously.
 Server may also push data to websocket subscriptions from the Web UI dashboards (if present).
 We try to avoid any blocking operations and this is critical for overall system performance.